By Mark Lamport-Stokes

 KOHLER, Wisconsin (Reuters) – John Daly had the latest in a long line of meltdowns when he hurled a club into Lake Michigan during the second round of the PGA Championship on Friday.

-His control of the club toss was masterful.
+His control of the toss was masterful.
 If only he could have controlled the ball as well at the par-three seventh, where he ran up an ugly 10.

 Finally, with his seventh shot, following three wayward blows plus three penalty strokes, the 49-year-old American managed to keep the ball in play.